apache/beam/website/www/site/content/en/documentation/dsls/dataframes/differences-from-pandas.md

 If you’re using [Interactive Beam](https://beam.apache.org/releases/pydoc/{{< param release_latest >}}/apache_beam.runners.interactive.interactive_beam.html), you can use `collect` to bring a dataset into local memory and then perform these operations.

 Alternatively, there may be ways to rewrite your code so that it’s not order sensitive.
-For example, pandas users often call the order-sensitive [head](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.head.html) operation to peek at data, but if you just want to view a subset of elements, you can also use `sample`, which doesn’t require you to collect the data first.
-Similarly, you could use `nlargest` instead of `sort_values(...).head`.
+For example, pandas users often call the order-sensitive [`head`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.head.html) operation to peek at data, but if you just want to view a subset of elements, you can also use [`sample`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.sample.html), which doesn’t require you to collect the data first.
+Similarly, you could use `nlargest` instead of `sort_values(...).`.

 ### Operations that produce deferred scalars